Kevin16777216/qafee__caiK-chenT-jamalK-kimT/README.md

 ## What APIs we are going to use (and how we plan to use them)
 - We use three differing APIs:

-[The Rick and Morty API]: https://docs.google.com/document/d/1C6-MBqUFIsfcOkAEePMlcC7ywP8SoCNd4RhlKG4zMjk
+[The Rick and Morty API] (https://docs.google.com/document/d/1C6-MBqUFIsfcOkAEePMlcC7ywP8SoCNd4RhlKG4zMjk)
   - We use this API to get the images and names of our characters for our dashboard and lucky lotto minigame.

-[The Open Trivia API]: https://docs.google.com/document/d/1yp2nicOExDYlrEfdvqspD17Kz5c-xMSWHudfmNjJgQ4
+[The Open Trivia API] https://docs.google.com/document/d/1yp2nicOExDYlrEfdvqspD17Kz5c-xMSWHudfmNjJgQ4
   - We use this API for our Intelligence

 [The SuperHero API]: